Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If your dog just gave birth uneventfully, you may be giving a big sigh of relief, because you think the worst has passed.
+If your dog just gave birth uneventfully, you may be breathing a big sigh of relief, because you think the worst has passed.
 The puppies are suckling strongly, and mom eats, drinks, and takes care of the puppies as she should.
-Yet your new mom and pups are not completely out of the woods yet.
+Yet, your new mom and pups are not completely out of the woods yet.

 Mother Dog Is Not Eating